binfalse/binfalse.de/_posts/2016-11-25-mail-support-for-docker-s-php-fpm.md

 ### Setup for the sSMTP

 > **PLEASE NOTE:** sSMTP is not maintained anymore!
-Please swith to `msmtp`, for example, as I explained in [Migrating from sSMTP to msmtp](/2020/02/17/migrating-from-ssmtp-to-msmtp/).
+Please switch to `msmtp`, for example, as I explained in [Migrating from sSMTP to msmtp](/2020/02/17/migrating-from-ssmtp-to-msmtp/).

 Configuring the sSMTP is easy.
 Basically, all you need to do is to specify the address to the mail hub using the `mailhub` option.